Skip to content

 What you can recycle at these banks

-• Audio visual equipment such as CD player, digiboxes and remote controls
+• audio-visual equipment such as CD players, digiboxes and remote controls

 • DIY tools

-For more information please visit the North London Waste Authority website.
+For more information, visit the North London Waste Authority website.

 Drop-off points for electrical items